mojolicious/mojo.js/docs/Contributing.md

 This isn't an exhaustive list of things that you can't do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

 This code of conduct applies to all spaces managed by the [mojo.js](https://mojojs.org) project.
-This includes Matrix, IRC, GitHub discussions, the issue tracker, and any other forums created by the project team which the community uses for communication.
+This includes IRC, GitHub discussions, the issue tracker, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing Joel Berger (`jberger@mojolicious.org`) or Sebastian Riedel (`kraih@mojolicious.org`).